CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Cumulus-User-Experience-CUE.md

 When you save network configuration using CUE, the configuration is written to the `/etc/cue.d/startup.yaml` file.

 CUE also writes to underlying Linux files when you apply a configuration, such as the `/etc/network/interfaces` and `/etc/frr/frr.conf` files.
-You can view these configuration files; however Nvidia recommends that you do not manually edit them while using CUE.
+You can view these configuration files; however NVIDIA recommends that you do not manually edit them while using CUE.

 ### Bridge Configuration